SystemRDL/PeakRDL/docs/systemrdl-tutorial.rst

 .. code-block:: systemrdl

-    // An enum associatyes names with values enum system_state_e {
+    // An enum associates names with values enum system_state_e {
         IDLE = 0 {
             desc = "The system is idle and ready for input";